matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 In this scenario, the `<header>` element’s implicit ARIA role is `banner` and the `<footer>` element’s implicit ARIA role is `contentinfo`.
 Documents should only have one of each of these landmarks.

-That does not mean that you cannot use both of these elements in other places within your document, however, if they contain content that should be described by either of those roles, then you likely need to restructure your markup.
+That does not mean that you cannot use either of these elements in other places within your document.
+When we review [the definition of a `<header>` element](https://html.spec.whatwg.org/multipage/sections.html#the-header-element) it says:

+> “The `header` element represents a group of introductory or navigational aids.”

+That implies much broader usage than [the definition of the `banner` role](https://w3c.github.io/aria/#banner):

+> “A `landmark` that contains mostly site-oriented content, rather than page-specific content.”

-As of 2025, when used inside of the `<main>` element or [sectioning content](https://html.spec.whatwg.org/multipage/dom.html#sectioning-content), `<header>` and `<footer>` elements have been mapped to new ARIA roles: [`sectionheader`](https://w3c.github.io/aria/#sectionheader) and [`sectionfooter`](https://w3c.github.io/aria/#sectionfooter).
+Until 2025, when used inside of the `<main>` element or [sectioning content](https://html.spec.whatwg.org/multipage/dom.html#sectioning-content), `<header>` and `<footer>` elements were mapped with a `generic` role which means they didn’t have any value for accessibility purposes.
+After relatively recent changes to the latest ARIA spec and HTML-AAM drafts, in these contexts they have been mapped to new ARIA roles: [`sectionheader`](https://w3c.github.io/aria/#sectionheader) and [`sectionfooter`](https://w3c.github.io/aria/#sectionfooter).

 ```html
 <body>